Mother using double electric breast pump in morning nursing chair with timer water bottle and silver cups

 Hospital-grade rental pumps

 Hospital-grade pumps have the strongest available suction and the most efficient cycling.
 Start in initiate or stimulation phase for 1–2 minutes, then switch to full expression at the highest comfortable vacuum.
-These pumps are the gold standard for power pumping effectiveness — if you have access through insurance or a hospital lending program, use them.
+These pumps are the most effective option for power pumping — if you have access through insurance or a hospital lending program, use them.
+For a full comparison of pump types, features, and brands, see our breast pump buying guide.

 When to Expect Results